Welcome to the home page of Kurt Pires

 - UC Berkeley Organizations & Clubs (between 1982 and 1990):

-- A founder and second Chairman/Director of the Experimental Computing Facility (XCF)
+- Second Chairman/Director of the Experimental Computing Facility (XCF)

 - Chairman of the Undergraduate Computing Facility (UCF)